Fork me on GitHub

 Step 3/7.
 Configure a GPO to allow Teleport connections

-Export the Teleport CA
+Export the Teleport certificate

-1. Get the Teleport user CA certificate by running:
+To export the Teleport user CA certificate:

-Create another GPO and import the Teleport CA
+Create the GPO for the Teleport certificate

 $GPOName="Teleport Access Policy"